gitpod-io/workspace-images/README.md

 Some images may break briefly as part of the upgrade effort.
 If you have trouble using the `latest` tag, please try `legacy-dazzle-v1`.
 Think of it as an "escape hatch".

-We'll initially release `gitpod/workspace-full`, and then others, updating this page as we go.
+We'll initially release `gitpod/workspace-full`, and thena others, updating this page as we go.

 The old build process which used dazzle v1 and CircleCI is deprecated, and will not be used for future builds.